dell/csm-docs/content/docs/replication/migrating-volumes.md

 ### Single PV

-In most basic form repctl can do the same as kubectl, for example, mirating single PV from our example will look like:
+In most basic form repctl can do the same as kubectl, for example, migrating single PV from our example will look like:

 ```shell
 ./repctl migrate pv test-pv --to-sc powermax-replication